bernhardsen/aoc2023_rust/README.md

 ### Day 8: Haunted Wasteland
 It hurts my brain any time we have to build graphs and stuff in Rust.
 I did brute force part 2, and I know there is a way to do it without.
-Something something about least common multiplier, but I couldn't figure out how to offset those by the time it takes to get to the first Z node.
+Something, something about the least common multiplier, but I couldn't figure out how to offset those by the time it takes to get to the first Z node.
 Whatever, we're done with this one...